Results 1 - 10 from 22 for echolocation sense in 0.665 sec.

 Dolphin - Defenders of Wildlife

 Dolphins live in social groups of five to several hundred.
-They use echolocation to find prey and often hunt together by surrounding a school of fish, trapping them and ... ) Wildlife: Eight Arms to Hold You (Summer 2008) Species Spotlight: Narwhal (Summer 2008) Publications Common Sense Conservation for our Wildlife Heritage (08/08/2008) Joint Letter to House Regarding Oil Speculation ...
+They use echolocation to find prey and often hunt together by surrounding a school of fish, trapping them ... ) Wildlife: Eight Arms to Hold You (Summer 2008) Species Spotlight: Narwhal (Summer 2008) Publications Common Sense Conservation for our Wildlife Heritage (08/08/2008) Joint Letter to House Regarding Oil Speculation ...

 defenders.org